northeastern-rc/rc-public-documentation/docs/source/slurmguide/slurmrunningjobs.md

 (using-sbatch)=
 ## Batch Jobs: `sbatch` Command
 The `sbatch` command is used to submit a job script for passive execution.
-The script includes the `SBATCH` directives that control the job parameters like the number of nodes, CPUs per task, job name, etc. To submit the batch jobs, the following is run from the login node:
+The script includes the `SBATCH` directives that control the job parameters (e.g., number of nodes, CPUs per task, job name).
+To submit the batch jobs, the following is run from the login node:

 :::{code} bash
 sbatch [options]  <script_file>